The Database Design Resource Center

 Avoid falling into the Analysis Trap 1 by staying in tune with the 5 Normal Forms, and by getting the full picture of the customer's business.

-Return from Analysis Trap 1 to The Analysis Phase
+Return to The Analysis Phase

 Free eBook